-- Comprehensive: Covers loss to a covered auto by any cause other than the vehicle's overturn or its collision with another object.
-Examples of covered causes of loss are theft, hail and vandalism.
+- Comprehensive.
+Covers loss to a covered auto by any cause other than the vehicle's overturn or its collision with another object.
+Examples are theft, hail, and vandalism.

-The Business Auto Coverage Form includes only two coverages: auto liability and physical damage.
-Other coverages and coverage amendments may be added by an endorsement.
+While the basic auto coverage form includes only liability and physical damage coverages, other coverages and coverage amendments can be added by endorsements.

-- Uninsured Motorist (UM) and Underinsured Motorist (UIM): UM coverage pays damages you are unable to recover for injuries sustained in an auto accident and are unable to collect any damages because the at-fault driver has no liability insurance.
-UIM coverage pays that portion of damages you are unable to recover for injuries sustained in an auto accident because the at-fault driver has some insurance but not enough to cover all of your losses.
+- Uninsured Motorist (UM) and Underinsured Motorist (UIM).
+UM coverage applies when you've been injured in an auto accident and are unable to collect any damages because the at-fault driver has no liability insurance.
+UIM coverage applies when you've been injured in an auto accident and the at-fault driver has insufficient insurance to cover all of your losses.
 UM and UIM are mandatory in some states.

-Coverage Amendments: ISO offers a broad array of endorsements that can be used to modify coverage under the Business Auto Policy.
+Many endorsements are available to modify coverage under the Business Auto Policy.
 Here are some examples:

-- Employees as Insureds: Amends the "who is an insured" section under liability coverage to include employees while driving non-owned autos.
-The intent is to cover employees while driving autos owned by them personally.
+- Employees as Insureds.
+Amends the "who is an insured" section under liability coverage to include employees driving non-owned autos.
+The intent is to cover employees driving their personal autos on company business.

-- Employee Hired Autos: Amends the "who is an insured" section under liability coverage to include employees while driving autos rented in their name (rather than your company's name) to use on company business
+- Employee Hired Autos.
+Amends the "who is an insured" section to include employees driving autos rented in their name (rather than your company's name) to use on company business

-- Auto Loan/Lease Gap Coverage: Applies when a covered auto has suffered a total loss, and you own more on the lease or loan than the vehicle is worth.
-Covers the difference between the balance on your loan or lease and the ACV of the vehicle.
+- Auto Loan/Lease Gap Coverage.
+Applies when a covered auto has suffered a total loss and you owe more on the lease or loan than the vehicle is worth.
+Covers the difference between the balance on your loan or lease and the actual cash value of the vehicle.

 Many insurers offer "broadening" endorsements that can be added to the BAP.
 These are proprietary endorsements that vary widely from one insurer to another.
 They typically include coverage enhancements under both liability and physical damage.
 They are a convenient way to obtain a group of coverages at a reasonable price.
-Because the endorsements aren't standard, they vary widely from one to the next.